midlantica/LovelyBunchOfCoconuts/content/quotes/Margaret-Thatcher/The-left-would-rather-the-poor-were-poorer-Margaret-Thatcher.md

 ---
-title: "The Left would rather the poor were poorer"
+title: 'The Left would rather the poor were poorer'
 ---

 ## "The Left would rather the poor were poorer, provided the rich were less rich."